-- Advising a supermarket worker with 10 years loyal service on their grievances against their store manager, which had resulted in the worker being absence from work with stress and on the verge of resigning.
-With our input, the group HR dealt with the worker’s grievances, the store manager was moved and the worker was able to return to work.
+- Advising a supermarket worker with 10 years loyal service on their grievances against their store manager, which had resulted in the worker being absent from work with stress and on the verge of resigning.
+With our input, HR intervened and dealt with the worker’s grievances, the store manager was moved and the worker was able to return to work.

 - Supporting a number of senior executives on exit from high profile private and public sector organisations where health and performance issues were factors, negotiating preferable terms.

 Why Choose Us?